AndrewHamster/100-days-of-code/log.md

 Definitely need more practice with java multithreading.
 Probably going to spend some time tomorrow reading about it.

 **Link to work:** [Repository](https://github.com/AndrewHamster/todo-app-mvp)

+### Day 2: January 08, 2018

+**Today's Progress**: Added activity and fragment for task detail, learned a bit how to handle navigation in mvp

+**Thoughts:** Feel not that much excited as before, but practice makes perfect.
+Finally holidays are over.
+Back to work :D